sensu/sensu-docs/content/sensu-go/5.16/guides/troubleshooting.md

 sudo chown -R sensu:sensu /var/cache/sensu/sensu-agent
 {{< /highlight >}}

-## Troubleshooting handlers and filters
+## Handlers and filters

-Whether implementing new workflows or modifying existing ones, its sometimes necessary to troubleshoot various stages of the event pipeline.
-In many cases generating events using the [agent API][agent-api] will save you time and effort over modifying existing check configurations.
+Whether implementing new workflows or modifying existing workflows, you may need to troubleshoot various stages of the event pipeline.
+In many cases, generating events using the [agent API][6] will save you time and effort over modifying existing check configurations.

-Here's an example using curl with the API of a local sensu-agent process to generate test-event check results:
+Here's an example that uses cURL with the API of a local sensu-agent process to generate test-event check results:

 {{< highlight shell >}}
 curl -X POST \